 The first step was to re-frame the entire loft, adding a few inches of headroom and floor space.
 Next, they installed solid Baltic Birch plywood flooring (with biscuit joints and adhesive to avoid cupping) and wall panels, millwork and staircase in the same cost-effective material.
 Insulation, two extra operable roof windows and an air return and supply solved the inhospitable temperature problem.

-Even with 7.6 cm thick insulation padding the walls, the couple still managed to grow the space from 15 to 19 square metres.
+Even with 7.6 cm thick insulation padding the walls, the couple still managed to grow the space from 15-19 square metres.
 Granted, they chopped off a bit of height from a second-floor closet, allowing them to decrease the pitch of the new staircase.
 So far, however, there have been no complaints.

 High up in the canopy, it “feels like you are sitting in a treehouse surrounded by the sounds of the city and birdsong,” says Boychuk.
 Only now you don’t need to climb a ladder to get there.